 The Sector Forum comprises representatives from registered charities.

-Our aim is that the forums are representative of the diversity of the charity sector to assist us to understand how our approach to regulation impacts different sizes and types of charities.
+Our aim is that the forums and panel are representative of the diversity of the charity sector to assist us to understand how our approach to regulation impacts different sizes and types of charities.

 The Adviser and the Sector Forums are endorsed by the Commonwealth Government as the ACNC’s stakeholder consultation mechanism for the Australian Government’s Regulator Performance Framework, designed to drive cultural change in ‘the way regulators administer regulations’.
 The ACNC has developed a set of measures that are used to evaluate its performance against this framework on an annual basis through self-assessment.